 Anthony: Alright, let’s move on to something different.
 We have seen you are involved in the makings of the documentary “The Yoga Industry”, what’s your opinion about the yoga industry in general?
 And what would be the key points that you will talk about in the documentary?

-Gregor: Look years ago when yoga became a mass movement, it probably started in the beginning of 2000, that yoga really exploded.
-You know I am practising yoga since the late 1970s and during the 80s people started to approach me and said “oh why don’t you teach”.
-I said “I can’t teach, I don’t have an idea, I don’t know what it is”.
-And so I continued to practice, but even so when I started teaching in the 1990s I never expected that it would turn into a mass movement.
+Gregor: Look years ago when yoga became a mass movement, it probably started at the beginning of 2000, that yoga really exploded.
+You know I am practicing yoga since the late 1970s and during the 80s people started to approach me and said: “oh why don’t you teach”.
+I said, “I can’t teach, I don’t have an idea, I don’t know what it is”.
+And so I continued to practice, but even so, when I started teaching in the 1990s I never expected that it would turn into a mass movement.

-And in the beginning of year 2000 it just started to explode, and people were saying “this is so amazing that yoga becomes really big”, and I was saying “let’s see whether this is a good thing, because certainly there would be negative effects that may outweigh the positive effects”.
+And at the beginning of year 2000, it just started to explode, and people were saying “this is so amazing that yoga becomes really big”, and I was saying “let’s see whether this is a good thing, because certainly there would be negative effects that may outweigh the positive effects”.

 I am still not sure if the negative effects outweigh the positive effects, because one thing is clear, in the moment yoga became a mass market, and because we live in a capitalist society the market will then determine what would be the outcome of the product.